ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toMinute

-Converts a date with time to the number of the minute of the hour (0-59) as `UInt8` value.
+Returns the minute componentn (0-59) a date with time.

 **Syntax**